YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * If you intend to use a -DATABASE backup at the same time in the same computer system as the source database, be sure to disable journaling in the backed up database with -BKUPDBJNL=DISABLE.

 * When doing a complete backup, switch journal files as part of the backup command using -NEWJNLFILES=NOPREVLINK.
 This aligns the journal files with the backup and simplifies journal file retention.
+Use the NOPREVLINK option for this qualifier with caution if the original database is used for replication.
+If the link to the previous generation journal file is cut, then the source server cannot supply transactions from the prior generation journal files.

 * If you follow separate procedures for backup and archival (moving to secondary storage), you can save time by starting archival as soon as MUPIP BACKUP completes the process of creating a backup database file for a region.
 You do not need to wait for MUPIP BACKUP to complete processing for all regions before starting archival.
 For example, a message like: